 The story of an Irish political party machine that came to be known as the Donegal Mafia.

 American political scientist Dr Paul M Sacks took up residence in Fanad to study the Fianna Fáil party machine.
-This 'Seven Days' documentary takes a look at the findings of his research, which Sacks describes as:
+This 'Seven Days' documentary takes a look at the findings of his research, which Paul Sacks describes as,

 One political machine in the northern most corner of Ireland.
 But many of its themes are recognisable where ever Irish men have taken a hand in the political game.

-In this excerpt Sacks examines the political, social and economic impact that the partition of Ireland has had on county Donegal since 1922.
+He examines the political, social and economic impact that the partition of Ireland has had on County Donegal since 1922.